mat-docs/Portal.Site/docs/index.md

 ## Latest News

-### ATLAS 2021-R3 Due
+### ATLAS 2021-R3 (10.4.3.382)

 _6th August 2021_

-* Alarms behaviour improved
-* Distance-mode live &amp; session comparison issues fixed
+In this release, we delivered the below new features

-* Transparently handles PGVs updated with same version
+* Support for multiple instances of PGVs with same ID
-* Full support for OAuth 2.0 RTA Web Services
-* RTA Web Services implementation toolkit
+* Ability rename index sources in the Session Browser
+* Added new Data point modes in the Scatterplot
+* Implemented service connection setup for external data sources (RTA toolkit services)
+* ADS Standalone installer
+    * Live weather data support in ATLAS 10 through Pitwall Weather Server
+* vTAG Server update

+[more news] (/news/index.md)